saras-daton/AmazonSellerCentral/README.md

 ## Resources:
 - Have questions, feedback, or need [help](https://calendly.com/priyanka-vankadaru/30min)?
 Schedule a call with our data experts or email us at info@sarasanalytics.com.
 - Learn more about Daton [here](https://sarasanalytics.com/daton/).
-- Refer [this](https://youtu.be/6zDTbM6OUcs) to know more about how to create a DBT account & connect to Bigquery
+- Refer [this](https://youtu.be/6zDTbM6OUcs) to know more about how to create a dbt account & connect to Bigquery